bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TransmittedBandwidth_2x5FCzOXX65wSk8PZymLiB/Documentation.md

-Indicate the transmitted bandwidth of the master unit.
+Indicates the transmitted bandwidth of the master unit.